JerryLead/MyNotes/Cases/OOM-Cases-Spark-User-Nabble-Categoried.md

 	Pattern: a key has many distinct values
 	Reproducible: No
+	Job type: User-defined (mailing list)
+	Fix suggestions: no

 ### Large single record
 1. [OOM with groupBy + saveAsTextFile](http://apache-spark-user-list.1001560.n3.nabble.com/OOM-with-groupBy-saveAsTextFile-tp17891.html) (Further study)

-	Symptom: GroupBy + saveAsTextFile, The value after groupBy() (i.e., a single String) is too large,  the value in your key, value pair after group by is too long
+	Symptom: GroupBy + saveAsTextFile, The value after groupBy() (i.e., a single String) is too large,  the value in your key, value pair after group by is too long.
+Yes, that's the same thing really.
+You're still writing a huge value as part of one single (key,value) record.
+The value exists in memory in order to be written to storage.

-	Pattern:  Large single outputted <K, V> record
+	Pattern:  Large single outputted <K, V> record  (Expert)
 	Reproducible: No
+	Job type: User-defined (mailing list)
+	Fix suggestions: not try to collect a massive value per key

 2. [OutOfMemory Error](http://apache-spark-user-list.1001560.n3.nabble.com/OutOfMemory-Error-tp12275.html)

 	Symptom: a simple Map operation where a record is mapped to a new huge value, resulting in OutOfMemory Error
-	Pattern: Large record
+	Pattern: Large record   (User)
-	Reproducible: No
+	Job type: User-defined (mailing list)
+	Fix suggestions: increase the partition number, change storage level, lower buffer size

 ### Large intermediate resutls
 1. [MLLib ALS question](http://apache-spark-user-list.1001560.n3.nabble.com/MLLib-ALS-question-tp15420.html) (Further study)